 - Plagiarism-the unintentional or intentional representation of the words or ideas of another as one's own work in any academic exercise.
-Fabrication-falsifying documents, changing or inventing data, citing sources not consulted, andmisrepresenting citations. - Unauthorized Assistance-completion of an academic exercise or exam by someone other than the student, using or receiving copies of the work of someone who had previously taken the UoPeople course, or collaborating without acknowledging the collaboration.
-While collaboration is a key element to a positive University of the People learning experience, it is critical that students acknowledge any collaboration and its extent in all submitted course work. - Misrepresentation-lying or misrepresenting a student's personal situation to a University member in an attempt to receive special circumstances, permissions, quiz and/or exam resets, or extensions.

-Collusion-assisting another student in committing an act of academic dishonesty, including providing information about or copies of one's own work from a course that had been previously taken at UoPeople.
+Fabrication-falsifying documents, changing or inventing data, citing sources not consulted, and misrepresenting citations. - Unauthorized Assistance-completion of an academic exercise or exam by someone other than the student, using or receiving copies of the work of someone who had previously taken the UoPeople course, or collaborating without acknowledging the collaboration.
+While collaboration is a key element to a positive University of the People learning experience, it is critical that students acknowledge any collaboration and its extent in all submitted course work. - Misrepresentation-lying or misrepresenting a student's personal situation to a University member in an attempt to receive special circumstances, permissions, quiz and/or exam resets, or extensions. - Collusion-assisting another student in committing an act of academic dishonesty, including providing information about or copies of one's own work from a course that had been previously taken at UoPeople or contacting students to request certain scores on peer graded assignments